shalzz/shalzz.github.io/content/blog/the-year-of-blockchain.md

 blockchain solutions, bringing the open and decentralized nature of blockchains and the decentralized internet to different industries and use cases.

-The above events concluding in an scenario with even the slightest similarity might just result in 2020 being the year of blockchain.
+The above events concluding in a scenario with even the slightest similarity might just result in 2020 being the year of blockchain.

 [1]: https://www.youtube.com/watch?v=SMEOKDVXlUo&t=1490s